 Annual Journal Metrics

-31 days to first decision for received manuscripts only
+31 days to first decision for reviewed manuscripts only

 26 days to first decision for all manuscripts